-Modi in Hyderabad: Telangana CM says suffering from fever, skips airport welcome and PM event
+Modi in Hyderabad: Telangana CM says suffering from fever, skips airport welcome and PM events

 The state BJP unit said K Chandrasekhar Rao not being present at the airport to receive the prime minister as per protocol was ‘shameful’.

 Telangana Chief Minister K Chandrasekhar Rao was not present at the Hyderabad airport as Prime Minister Narendra Modi arrived in the Telangana capital on Saturday.

-Rao skipped Modi’s address at the 50th anniversary celebrations of the International Crops Research Institute for the Semi-Arid Tropics at Patancheru as well, PTI reported.
+Rao skipped Modi’s address at the 50th anniversary celebrations of the International Crops Research Institute for the Semi-Arid Tropics at Patancheru and an event in Hyderabad where the prime minister inaugurated a 216-feet Statue of Equality as well, PTI reported.

 A communication from the chief minister’s office said that Telangana minister Talasani Srinivas Yadav was nominated as the minister-in-waiting to receive and see off Modi during his visit to the city.
 Unidentified officials from Pragati Bhavan, the chief minister’s official residence, told PTI that Rao was suffering from fever.